naomichoy/ball-detection-sports1m/README.md

 ## Improving dataset
 - Run steps from 3.
-Annotate the ball again with the fine-tuned model
+Annotate the ball again with the fine-tuned model and/or adjust confidence level
 - Manually adjust some annotations
 - Explore different data augmentation in ```data_augmentation.py```
 - Explore Slicing Aided Hyper Inference (SAHI), Cross Validation